 • Security: When shopping for a cable modem, check to make sure that the model you're considering isn't vulnerable to the Cable Hunt software flaw found in the Broadcom chipsets that power many popular modems.
 If your modem is vulnerable, make sure a software patch is available from your ISP.

-• Modem vs. Router: A modem brings internet connectivity into your home while the best routers distribute that internet connection wirelessly, so that all your devices — laptops, phones, and smart-home gadgets — can hop on the internet.
-If you're dissatisfied with the reach of your network, it's a router, not a modem, that you should b in the market for.
+First, some background: modems and routers serve very different purposes.
+A cable modem brings internet connectivity into your home while the best routers distribute that internet connection wirelessly, so that all your devices — laptops, phones, and smart-home gadgets — can hop on the internet.
+If you're dissatisfied with the reach of your network, it's a router, not a modem, that you should be in the market for.

-You may be tempted to buy a device that combines a modem and a router, but we think it's better to keep those two networking devices separate.
+So why keep your networking devices separate?
 If any part of a hybrid device fails, you're out both a modem and a router.
 It's also easier to upgrade individual networking devices, as routers add support for new networking features at a more rapid pace.
 (For example, while Wi-Fi 6 routers are arriving to take advantage of the faster, more efficient networking standard, that's not something a modem needs to support.
-We've got a closer look at the most anticipated routers coming out this year.)
+We've got a closer look at the best Wi-Fi 6 routers you can buy.)

 How we test cable modems